The CEOs who outperform their peers aren't just sharper strategists. They're moving their bodies at 5 AM while their competition sleeps.

 What 5 AM Actually Buys You

 It's not about the hour.
-It's about what the hour represents: a deliberate choice to prioritize your physical and mental state before the world starts making demands on you.
-By the time most people are opening their laptops, a 5 AM athlete has already completed the most important meeting of the day — the one with themselves.
+It's about what the hour represents: you put your physical and mental state first, before the world starts making demands on you.
+By the time most people open their laptops, a 5 AM athlete has already had the most important meeting of the day.
+The one with themselves.

-Here's what that actually does to your brain and body.
-The research on morning exercise and cognitive function is substantial.
-A 45-minute aerobic session before work increases attention, decision-making speed, and working memory for up to 10 hours.
+The research on morning exercise and cognitive function backs this up.
+A 45-minute aerobic session before work improves attention, decision speed, and working memory for up to 10 hours.
 Not marginally.
 Measurably.
-The kind of difference you'd pay $500 an hour for a consultant to deliver.
+That's the kind of edge people pay consultants $500 an hour to find.

 The morning workout isn't a luxury.
 It's the sharpest tool in the executive performance stack.